crimescore/Forkbomb/README.md

 # Forkbomb
-batch file that forkbombs your pc
+the easiest batch file that forkbombs your pc